thumbnail image

 Why Formby's Sefton Coastline is so Important

-• Creating corridors where the sand dunes meet the woodlands to help these special habitats coexist
+• Corridor Creation: Establishing ecological corridors where the sand dunes meet the woodlands, ensuring different habitats can coexist and wildlife can move freely.

 • National Trust Formby Projects webpage